 Ban Josip Jelacic square is surrounded by cafes, shops, and restaurants.The many beautiful old buildings surrounding it will give you a great sense of old-world Zagreb.
 It is a particularly lively place to visit at night when it is all lit up.

-ⓘ TIP: If you’d like to explore some of the top sights in Zagreb after dark, then check out this awesome Zagreb by night walking tour.
+ⓘ TIP: To explore some of the top sights in Zagreb after dark, check out this awesome Zagreb by night walking tour.

 Climb up to the top of Zagreb 360 Observation Deck